 included to help create an awareness of the need.

 I have always enjoyed bell music.
 Back in the sixties, when I was a teenager, my grandfather bought an old courthouse clock, probably at one of the many auctions he attended.
 The dial face was twelve feet in diameter!
 He propped it against one of his workshops ( he was a safe and vault technician, and always tinkering – James R. Giles – Knoxville, TN).
-My mother and sister and I lived with our grandparents during this time.
+My mother and sister and I lived with our grandparents after our alcoholic father left us.

 A bell can be anything that resonates when struck.
 Some say it’s only a bell if it has the classic “bell” shape, while others limit it’s qualification to certain metals or alloys.
 You will encounter a variety of bell types in this article.

 In the photo at left, a new 60-watt driver is resting on the girder at the base of the Sunsphere at a height of 176 feet.

 You may have heard of a “six bell peal”, or a “chime” of bells, or a “carillon”, and wondered what distinguishing characteristics apply to a particular type.
 The number of bells is the main determining factor.
 Bells can be categorized in many ways, but for the sake of brevity, we must limit this article to the most common types.
 I will begin by describing real cast bronze bells and their mechanical controls.
 Then I will describe how current technology has expanded into the bell world to enhance control of real bells, and to imitate them with an electronic counterpart when real bells are impractical (either physically or economically).